p2k3m/ResumeForge/docs/troubleshooting-cloudfront.md

 both the hashed bundle **and** its `index-latest.*` alias are missing from the CDN.
 The client attempts to fall back to the alias whenever the hashed file is unavailable, so a missing alias blocks the entire bootstrap sequence and produces a blank page.

+You may also see Chrome-specific noise such as `net::ERR_ABORTED 500 (Internal Server Error)` in the developer console.
+That status code reflects CloudFront surfacing the origin's 404 as a 500 once the fetch is aborted—it does **not** mean the client bundle is corrupt.
+The root problem is still that neither the hashed bundle nor its alias exists in the distribution.

 Recover by uploading the full build output so the alias objects are recreated and backed by fresh hashes:

 ```bash